Mchievans/Final-Project/SRS.md

  This section contains the requirements for placeholder.

- **3.1.1 Register Users**
+ **3.1.1 Register Users and Shops or mechanics**

  3.1.1.1  The system shall display a page that will allow users to register in a database.

- 3.1.1.2 The system shall display all components
+ 3.1.1.2 The system shall display all components of the registration.

+ 3.1.1.3 The system shall encrypt username and password of individuals in database.

+ 3.1.1.4 The system shall not accept usernames and password combinations already in database.

+ 3.1.1.5 The system shall reject passwords that do not me security requirements.

+ **3.1.2 User uploads a vehicle issue message**

+ 3.1.2.1 The system shall display a page specifically for the vehicle diagnosis.

+ 3.1.2.2 The system shall have input for a Diagnostic trouble Code (DTC).

+ 3.1.2.3 The system shall have a section for a description of for the vehicle issue.

+**3.1.3 User can browse shop or mechanic listing**

+3.1.3.1